Are you looking for the best WordPress firewall plugin for your website?

 3. Cloudflare

-Cloudflare is best known for their free CDN service which includes basic DDoS protection as well.
-However, their free plan doesn’t include website application firewall.
-For WAF, you will need to signup for their Pro plan.
+Cloudflare is best known for its free CDN service, which includes basic DDoS protection as well.

 The Pro plan only includes DDoS protection against layer 3 attacks.
 For protection against advanced DDoS layer 5 and 7 attacks, you will need at least their business plan.

-Pricing: Starting from $20/month for Pro plan and $200/month for Business.
+Pricing: Free with paid plans starting from $20/month for Pro plan and $200/month for Business.

 4. Wordfence Security